Tilt–shift photography: Available lenses

 The earliest perspective control and tilt–shift lenses for 35 mm format were 35 mm focal length, which is now considered too long for many architectural photography applications.
 With advances in optical design, lenses of 28 mm and then 24 mm became available and were quickly adopted by photographers working in close proximity to their subjects, such as in urban settings.

 The Arri motion-picture camera company offers a shift and tilt bellows system that provides movements for PL-mount lenses on motion-picture cameras.

 Canon currently offers five lenses with tilt and shift functions: the TS-E 17 mm f/4, the TS-E 24 mm f/3.5L II, the TS-E 50mm f/2.8L MACRO, the TS-E 90 mm f/2.8L MACRO, and the TS-E 135 mm f/4L MACRO.
 The lenses are supplied with the tilt and shift movements at right angles to each other; they can be modified so that the movements operate in the same direction.
-Canon filed a patent in 2016 for an autofocus system for use in a Tilt-Shift lens, but has not yet released such a lens as of 2022.
+Canon filed a patent in 2016 for an autofocus system for use in a tilt-shift lens, but has not yet released such a lens as of 2022.

 The 17 mm and the 24 mm version II lenses allow independent rotation of the tilt and shift movements.
-The 50 mm, the 90 mm and the 135 mm providing macro capability of 0.5×, with extension tube some up to 1.0×.
+The 50 mm, the 90 mm and the 135 mm providing macro capability of 0.5×, some with extension tube up to 1.0×.
 All five lenses provide automatic aperture control.